FedeIII/meet-assistants-hider/README.md

-# meet-assistants-hider
+# Meet Assistants Hider Chrome Extension
-Hide/Show the assistants in a google meet
+Chrome Extension to hide/show the assistants in a google meet

 ## Installation
 * Up on the right click on the green `Clone or download` button